Ever since seeing Indiana Jones, I’ve wanted to see Petra. In this post, I cover

 Petra: Other Details

-The Horseback Rides into Petra: They cannot go beyond the Siq, so it's a very short ride and not worth it.
-You'll pay about $20 for the honor and you might be asked for more money at the end of the ride.
-I wasn't a fan of the aggressiveness of the vendors and how after I asked for change, the guy who did it for me refused to give change.
-I told him to take it or leave it--and suddenly, he was able to make change.
-The horse might also be too small for you as Jacob was quite miserable as a result.
+The Horseback Rides into Petra: They cannot go beyond the Siq, so it’s a very short ride and not worth it.
+You’ll pay about $20 for the honor and you might be asked for more money at the end of the ride.
 Be very firm and negotiate the price BEFORE you get on the horse/donkey/whatever.
-If they are asking for more money once you get off, ensure that they don't see any extra cash in your wallet as it will only make it worse.
+If they are asking for more money once you get off, ensure that they don’t see any extra cash in your wallet as it will only make it worse.
 Similarly, check the condition of the horses as some seemed mistreated.

 For people who have difficulty walking: There are numerous camel and donkey rides allowed within Petra itself, so it might be worth doing if you have difficulty walking as it’s quite large.